ricardo8aib/terraform-templates/templates/dynamo-simple/README.md

 ## Creating the DynamoDB table

-This function can be created using the make command `make create-dynamo-simple` from the root directory of this repo or by running the following command within this directory:
+This instance can be created using the make command `make create-dynamo-simple` from the root directory of this repo or by running the following command within this directory:

 ``` bash
 terraform init